HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Cook the brisket at 225-250°F to an internal temperature of 165-170°F, then proceed to the oven finishing step.

-Turn the meat at least once after 4 hours of cooking, and baste several times after 4 hours of cooking.
-I turned this brisket only once after 4 hours of cooking, and basted three times after turning the meat using Martinelli's Premium Apple Juice applied with a spray bottle.
+Turn the meat once after 4 hours of cooking, and baste several times after 4 hours of cooking.
+I basted three times after turning the meat using Martinelli’s Premium Apple Juice applied with a spray bottle.

 Replenish the water pan with hot tap water as necessary.
 I started with a full pan and replenish it just once after four hours of cooking.